 There are ways you can make your time here have fewer negative impacts

 You may be tired, but try not to lean against the walls while you are here.
+If everyone who visits the site were to lean on the walls, it would only cause further deterioration.
 Also, be aware of leaning on walls when trying to take pictures from a certain angle.
-You can still interact very closely with the ruins.
-Also be weary of where you sit.
+There is no need to climb on the ruins in attempts to get a better shot.
+You can still interact very closely with the ruins without actually touching things.
+Wearing good walking shoes is important.
+Not only are the streets very uneven but there are not many designated sitting areas.
+It is always a good idea to be weary of where you sit.

+Traveling to a historical site like Pompeii?
 Remember these displays are very fragile, so don’t touch anything that is older than you.
+Click To Tweet

 What You Will See